-In recent years, and in response to initiatives within the educational sector, Danes Hill has aimed to increase and broaden children's awareness and understanding of the wider community in which they live.
+7. 22 In recent years, and in response to initiatives within the educational sector, Danes Hill has aimed to increase and broaden children's awareness and understanding of the wider community in which they live.
 The school provides opportunities for children to learn more about local, national and global issues and to participate in several projects.

-- Within the Pre-Preparatory School children learn to take account of issues of personal responsibility and the feelings of others via regular PSED (EYFS) and PD (KS1), participation in school assemblies and the application of behaviour and bullying policies. - In Years 2 and 3, Form Teachers are responsible for developing pupil awareness of wider issues through designated time for PD. - In Years 5 8, Personal Development is implemented and managed by the school's Head of PD.
+- 7. 23 Within the Pre-Prep School children learn to take account of issues of personal responsibility and the feelings of others via regular PSED (EYFS) and PD (KS1), participation in school assemblies and the application of behaviour and anti-bullying policies. - 7.
+24 In Years 2,3 and 4 Form Teachers are responsible for developing pupil awareness of wider issues through designated time for PD. - 7.
+25 In Years 5 8, Personal Development is implemented and managed by the school's Head of PD.
 In general, children consider: - Citizenship this course provides children with the knowledge, skills and understanding to enable them to play an effective role in society in local, national and global contexts.
 It allows them to learn their own individual rights and to understand Britain's economy, democratic institutions and values (see Pastoral policy). - Revision and Thinking skills time is spent prior to examinations teaching children how to learn independently and to spend their revision time using a variety of techniques. - Discussion children are encouraged to research topics, form arguments and to listen to the views of others.